-The administrator, teachers, and staff recognize the importance of dignity and self-worth for themselves and for the students of Hamilton School, and therefore work hard to provide a safe, healthy and nurturing environment.
+The administrator, teachers, and staff recognize the importance of dignity and self-worth for themselves and for the students of Hamilton School, and therefore work hard to provide a safe, healthy, nurturing, and enriching environment.
 This environment must support and continuously define the essentials of honorable behavior for everyone within the school setting.
 We believe that this occurs when: